Mary Murray, M.A. has dedicated her career to improving conditions for children, youth and families by strengthening

 Noting a growing interest in evaluation in the nonprofit sector, coupled with a shortage of qualified consultants to whom she

 could refer her nonprofit grantees, Mary founded MEMconsultants in 2001 to provide affordable consulting services that empower grass

-roots, community-based organizations with the evaluation tools, skills and habits necessary to achieve remarkable results.
+roots, community-based organizations with the evaluation tools, skills and habits necessary to achieve their mission.
 Since, Mary has

 worked in the Puget Sound area and nationally with foundations, government agencies, large and small community-based organizations,

 supporting clients to use evaluation practices to clarify impact and improve program management.
 She particularly appreciates multi-year

 collaborations with social-justice oriented nonprofits that bring a strong learning culture and commitment to program improvement.